nadavmatalon/MCP9802/README.md

 - __CORE LIBRARY__: Create interger-math methods for getting/setting Temp/Hyst/Limit
 - __DEVICE INFORMATION STRING__: Replace use String class with string class or other alternative (?)
+- __COMMUNICATION STATUS RESULT STRING__: Replace use String class with string class or other alternative (?)

 ## LICENSE